yorklyb/L-PR/README.md

 CD: 0.0335.
 Recall: 75.2704%<br>
 ![ezgif-5-417764747f](https://github.com/yorklyb/LiDAR-SFM/assets/58899542/264ba542-7c4e-4f93-b0d3-6430ed96a920)<br>

-# Mapping and Localization Evaluation
+# Evaluation in a Degraded Scene
 * While the quality of instance reconstruction indirectly reflects the localization accuracy, we also directly compare the localization accuracy of different methods.
 The following figure shows the setup.
 The ground truth trajectory is given by an OptiTrack Motion Capture (MoCap) system. <br>
 <img width="600" height="300" src="https://github.com/yorklyb/LiDAR-SFM/assets/58899542/640dec4f-64a6-4136-966c-483df4a9412b"/> <br>